 No particular troubles with the bike except that the horn was dead after the first day!
 I fixed it but it was not very loud anymore after that.

-On the next day we drive to Son La, and the day after to Dien Bien.
+On the next day, we drive to Son La, and the day after to Dien Bien.
 The roads are very dusty and there are many mountains.
-2 persons and 25 kg of luggage seem to be a bit too much for our Minsk, and at some parts I had to get down and walk.
-In Dien Bien we had to change the first spark plug.
-We also changed the clutch chain, because the motor made a strange noise, and according to the Minsk reparation manual, I thought it was that.
+2 persons and 25 kg of luggage seem to be a bit too much for our Minsk, and at some parts, I had to get down and walk.
+In Dien Bien, we had to change the first spark plug.
+We also changed the clutch chain, because the motor made a strange noise, and according to the Minsk repair manual, I thought it was that.
 But it wasn’t!
 After 2 days in Dien Bien, we went directly to Sapa.
 We arrived at night in Sapa, and there was a lot of fog as well, a crazy journey!
-We drove for more than 8 hours, but driving on those roads was marvelous, maybe the most beautiful place in Vietnam for me.
+We drove for more than 8 hours, but driving on those roads was marvellous, maybe the most beautiful place in Vietnam for me.
 After visiting the market during the morning, we drove to Yen Bai.
-We met a friendly Vietnamese guy that was happy to speak English, and invited us at his home to speak a bit.
+We met a friendly Vietnamese guy that was happy to speak English and invited us to his home to speak a bit.
 Next day, under the rain we drove straight to Halong Bay.
 It was raining during a good part of the trip and we were so dirty, we doubted that any hotel would allow us to stay!!
 But we did, and the staff was very friendly indeed.
-We spent 2 days in Halong, did the boat trip in Halong Bay and then drove to Cuc Phuong to visit the National Park.
+We spent 2 days in Halong, did the boat trip to Halong Bay and then drove to Cuc Phuong to visit the National Park.
 The next stop was Vinh.
-On the road we met a bunch of friendly young Vietnamese guys and girls.
+On the road, we met a bunch of friendly young Vietnamese guys and girls.
 We went to dinner with them, drank a lot of beer and finished in a Karaoke!
 A crazy night!